 10.1.C.
 EXERCISE (YONEDA'S LEMMA).
-If X and Y are schemes, describe a bijection between morphisms of schemes $X \to Y$ and natural transformations of functors $h_X \to h_Y$ .
-Hence show that the category of schemes is a fully faithful subcategory of the "functor category" of all functors (contravariant, $Sch \to Sets$ ).
+If X and Y are schemes, describe a bijection between morphisms of schemes $X \rightarrow Y$ and natural transformations of functors $h_X \rightarrow h_Y$.
+Hence show that the category of schemes is a fully faithful subcategory of the "functor category" of all functors (contravariant, Sch \rightarrow Sets).
 Hint: this has nothing to do with schemes; your argument will work in any category.
 This is the contravariant version of Exercise 2.3.Y(c).